 Side effects after the surgery

-Furthermore, the possible side effect that may occur after this procedure includes;
+Furthermore, the possible side effects that may occur after this procedure include;

 - Hardware complications